 where \(G(x)\equiv G(x, x)\), and we have exploited the fact that \(G(s;E, k)\) is an even function in \(E\).
-This loop integral is well defined after taking a Wick rotation (at least exterior to the source), the action of which is equivalent to replacing every occurrence of \(E^2\) with \(-E^2\) at the cost of a factor of \(i\),
+This loop integral is well defined after making a Wick rotation (at least exterior to the source), the action of which is equivalent to replacing every occurrence of \(E^2\) with \(-E^2\) at the cost of a factor of \(i\), giving

 This integral is UV-divergent, so we regularise it with a simple UV cutoff \(\Lambda\) and write